gdpak/net_openconfig/README.md

 - Define your configs in openconfig model in a file and keep it in valid path as any other ansible template file
 - This openconfig template file supports jinja2 directives so you can define variable which can be declared per host or group as per requirements
-- use new module provided as part of this role 'open_config_parser' to parse the configs in openconfig or native vendor model.
+- use new module provided as part of this role 'openconfig_parser' to parse the configs in openconfig or native vendor model.
 - Conversion schema from openconfig to vendor native format should be provided by argument 'xpath_map' to above role
 - use 'netconf_config' module to play configs produced to destination device

 # new module

-module: open_config_parser
+module: openconfig_parser
 description: Parses JSON openconfig based configs into openconfig xml or native OS format
 version_added: "2.5"
 options: